syncfusion-content/wpf-docs/wpf/ReportViewer/HTML-Formatted-Data-Support-in-Report-Viewer.md

 ## HTML Formatted Data with Report

-Report Viewer supports to show the HTML formatted data with Textbox report items along with inline CSS.
-This section will provide the information of supported tags and limitations.
+Report viewer supports showing the HTML formatted data with Textbox report items along with the inline CSS.
+This section provides the information about supported tags and limitations.

 ## Supported HTML Tags